QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 Each soundscape contains 24 continuous hours (a full day) of audio, which may have been collected from suburban, rural or wilderness sites.

-Please click 'Next' - located above the soundscape.
+Please click _Next_ - located above the soundscape.

 ---